 Program staff work with grantees to correct any identified deficiencies through the monitoring process.
 DEHCR annually lists its monitoring plan for the program year on its website including monitoring goals by program.
+No on-site inspections were performed during the PY21 period due to the Department's moratorium stemming from COVID-19.

-Annually, the HOME-HHR housing program develops a risk analysis of the grantees to prioritize grantees for monitoring.
 Grantees are monitored once a year.
+Annually, the HOME-HHR housing program develops a risk analysis of the grantees to prioritize grantees for desk or on-site monitoring.
 Based on the number of grantees, program staff conducts two monitoring reviews each month for compliance.
 Any findings and concerns are documented, and a corrective action is developed to ensure long term compliance of program requirements.
+No on-site inspections were performed during the PY21 period due to the Department's moratorium on unit inspections stemming from COVID-19.

 HOME-RHD program staff develops a risk analysis of projects that are within their affordability period.
 Staff determine how often to monitor projects based on the results of the analysis.
 The program staff monitors all projects within twelve months of project completion, and then, based on the results of the risk analysis, projects are scheduled for monitoring at least once every three years.
 The HOME-RHD program staff conducts a minimum of two monitoring reviews each month; however, they frequently conduct additional monthly monitoring depending on the number of projects identified during the risk analysis.
+No on-site inspections were performed during the PY21 period due to the Department's moratorium on unit inspections stemming from COVID-19.